TrudeEH/web/content/notes/linux/index.md

 ## Shell (`bash`)

-The kernel by itself isn't intractable, so a shell is needed for the user to be able to execute programs and run commands.
-Bash is not only a prompt, but also an interpreter for its own programming language, which can be used to write scripts and automate tasks.
+The kernel by itself isn't intractable, so a shell is needed for the user to be able to execute programs and run commands. `bash` is not only a prompt, but also an interpreter for its own programming language, which can be used to write scripts and automate tasks.

 ### Commands

-Bash performs actions through commands.
+`bash` performs actions through commands.
 A shell command consists of the command itself, followed by its arguments.

 ```bash
 command "arg1" "arg2"